Fed says U.S. fiscal headaches one reason to maintain stimulus

 The U.S. central bank shocked many observers on Wednesday by saying it would keep a bond-buying stimulus program at full throttle, rather than scaling back purchases as many expected.

-The decision was partly because policymakers were worried over a spike in borrowing costs and a fragile labour market, while inflation remains very low.
+The decision was partly because policymakers were worried over a spike in borrowing costs and a fragile labor market, while inflation remains very low.

 But the Fed's top official also flagged concerns about government austerity hurting the economy while political gridlock threatens to shut down government and trigger a debt default, adding to the risks facing markets and growth.